smithmicro/http-parser/README.md

 -----
 * Finish porting unit tests (test.swift)
 * Further Xcode Instruments Time Profiler review
-* Port recent http-parser changes (i.e. version 2.7.1)
-* Support Xcode Profiling via 'swift package generate-xcodeproj'

 URL Parsing
 -----
-The URL parsing code from http-parser was not ported since Swift 3 applications can rely on the native NSURL/URL class in Foundation.
+The URL parsing code from http-parser was not ported since Swift 3 applications can rely on the native URL class in Foundation.